nicolelcarvalho/Friend-Finder/README.md

 ### How compatibility is calculated

-1. Each user's results is converted into a simple array of numbers (ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1]).
-The value of Strongly Agree is 5 and the value of Strongly Disagree is 1.
+1. The user's results is converted into a simple array of numbers.
+	* ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1, 2, 4]
+	* The value of Strongly Agree is 5 and the value of Strongly Disagree is 1.

 2. Then, we compare the difference between the current user's scores against the scores of the trips objects, question by question for each trip and store it in a scoreDiffArray.
 Note: absolute values of the differences is used.
 	* `scoreDiffArray.push(Math.abs(diff))`